All Projects

 The system works as follows:

-2. Customer orders a latte at the Ordering Station, picking a size and latte art stencil (image processing is used to identify the selected design) and the info is logged into the Airtable
+Customer orders a latte at the Ordering Station, picking a size and latte art stencil and info is logged into the Airtable

-3. At the Cup Station, using solenoids, a cup is dispensed on the platform attached to a Create 3
+At the Cup Station a cup is dispensed on the platform attached to a Create 3

-4. Create 3 rotates the empty cup into the Coffee Station where the lid opens, the pod is dispensed into the machine, the lid is closed, the espresso machine is turned on and dispenses espresso into the cup
+Create 3 rotates, bringing empty cup into the Coffee Station where the lid opens, pod is dispensed, lid is closed, espresso machine is turned on and espresso is dispensed into the cup

-5. The cup is rotated into the Milk Station where the milk frother has already been filled with milk via a pumps and has been frothing since the order was set and tips the frother to pour the contents into the cup
+Create 3 rotates to the Milk Station where the milk frother has has been frothing since the order was set and pours the contents into the cup

-6. The cup is rotated to the Art Station where the correct stencil has already been oriented over the cup position and a solenoid is used to tap a dusting of cinnamon over the stencil and onto the frothed milk
+Create 3 rotates to the Art Station where the selected stencil is positioned over the cup and a solenoid taps a dusting of cinnamon onto the frothed milk

 Coffee Subsystem Process